GSA-TTS/identity-site/content/_help/trouble-signing-in/face-or-touch-unlock._en.md

 ### I lost my phone or got a new phone, and now I can’t use face or touch unlock to sign in.

-Face or touch unlock will only work on the original device you set it up with unless you set up face or touch unlock on a newer device and browser that supports [passkeys](https://fidoalliance.org/passkeys/){:target="_blank"}, and has bluetooth and/or cloud-sync between your accounts enabled.
+Face or touch unlock will only work on the original device you set it up with unless you set up face or touch unlock on a newer device and browser that supports [passkeys](https://fidoalliance.org/passkeys/){:target="_blank" class="usa-link--external"}, and has bluetooth and/or cloud-sync between your accounts enabled.

 If face or touch unlock is tied to your device and you don’t have access to it any longer, you may need to [delete your account](/en/help/manage-your-account/delete-your-account/) and create a new one.
 Please [contact us](/en/contact/) if you need assistance.